-Located in south-west Sri Lanka, the Sinharaja is the country's last viable area of primary tropical rainforest.
-More than 60% of the trees are endemic and many of them are considered rare.
+Located in south-west Sri Lanka, Sinharaja is the country's last viable area of primary tropical rainforest.
+More than 60% of tree species here are endemic and many of them are considered rare.
 There is much endemic wildlife too, especially birds, but the reserve is also home to over 50% of Sri Lanka's endemic species of mammals and butterflies, as well as many kinds of insects, reptiles and rare amphibians.

 In short, it is a remarkable place.
-For nature enthusiasts, this place is an essential stop on any itinerary and for the casual visitors it affords an exhilarating glimpse of wonderful lizards, snakes, spiders, birds, vast trees, colourful rainforest plants and beautiful scenery.
-The paths are wide so it is not only the intrepid that can enjoy the Sinharja, though leeches are prevalent.
-The walks vary in length and can be managed without difficulty by most people.
+For nature enthusiasts, this place is an essential stop on any itinerary and for the casual visitors, it affords an exhilarating glimpse of wonderful lizards, snakes, spiders, birds, vast trees, colourful rainforest plants and beautiful scenery.
+The paths are wide so it is not only the intrepid that can enjoy Sinharja, though leeches are prevalent.
+Walks vary in length and can be managed without difficulty by most people.

 It rains often, though a little less between January and April, so bring a lightweight jacket and expect to get wet.
 Long trousers (for leech protection) and good shoes for walking are also recommended.
 There are several accommodation options, but all require careful thought.
 Please speak to our consultants about which option would suit you best.